Visas for business trips and to attend conferences

 - If you have a permit to enter the country you intend to travel to after your stay in Sweden

-With your application, you must enclose:
+With your application, you must enclose

-- Two passport photographs in which you are looking straight ahead and which are not more than six months old
+- two passport photographs in which you are looking straight ahead and which are not more than six months old

-- Family details Appendix to your application, no. 239011
+- Family details Appendix to your application, form number 239011

-- Appendix A form, no. 210021
+- Appendix A, form number 210021

-- An invitation – a letter – from the company or the organisation arranging the conference
+- an invitation – a letter – from the company or the organisation arranging the conference

-- Other documents which the embassy may require.
+- other documents which the embassy may require.

-The invitation must contain information about you, for example:
+The invitation must contain information about you, for example

-- Your personal data
+- your personal data

-- The reason for your visit to Sweden
+- the reason for your visit to Sweden

-- How long you intend to be in Sweden
+- how long you intend to be in Sweden

-- Who will be responsible for supporting you financially during the time you are in Sweden
+- who will be responsible for supporting you financially during the time you are in Sweden.

-Decisions on visasIn the vast majority of cases, the mission abroad makes the decision.
+In the vast majority of cases, the embassy or consulate makes the decision.
 Sometimes it will make certain checks with the other Schengen countries.
-If the mission abroad is uncertain how to assess your application, the application may be sent on to the Migration Board in Sweden which will make the decision.
+If the mission abroad is uncertain how to assess your application, the application may be sent on to the Migration Agency in Sweden which will make the decision.

 Most people who apply for a visa are successful.
 Your application may be rejected if the decision-making authority judges that you are unlikely to leave the Schengen zone after your visit and that the purpose of your visit is not as specified in your application.
 You may also be rejected if you are listed in the SIS computer system (Schengen Information System), where Member States register people who are not permitted to enter the Schengen zone.

-How to appeal In your appeal, write down which decision you are not satisfied with, and why and how you want it to be changed.
+If you received a decision you are not satisfied with, you can submit a written appeal no later than 3 weeks from the day you received the decision.
+In your appeal, write down which decision you are not satisfied with, and why and how you want it to be changed.
 If you have any documents that you didn´t submit earlier, you can supplement your case with them.
-Your appeal should be submitted to the Swedish mission abroad (embassy or consulate) that made the decision.
-The Swedish mission abroad will verify that the appeal came in on time and will go over the case again.
+Your appeal should be submitted to the Swedish embassy or consulate that made the decision.
+The Swedish embassy or consulate-general will verify that the appeal came in on time and will go over the case again.
 If more than 3 weeks have passed, the appeal will be rejected; in that case you will have to submit a new application.

 The decision can be changed if new information comes in.
 In that case you will be notified, and the entry visa placed in your passport.

 If the appeal came in on time and the authority that made the decision sees no reason to change the decision, the case will be forwarded as soon as possible.
-Your application, the decision, and all other documents submitted in the case will be sent by courier to the Migration Court in Göteborg.
+Your application, the decision, and all other documents submitted in the case will be sent to the Migration Court in Göteborg.
 The Migration Court will then make a decision.